wso2/docs-is/en/docs/learn/managing-consent-purposes.md

     2.  **Description:** A short, clear explanation of why the PII item is required.

-    3.  **Associated Flow:** The flow in which the user will be prompted with the PIIs requiring consent.
+    3.  **Associated Flow:** The flow in which the user will be prompted with the PIIs, requiring consent.

     4.  **Purpose Group Type:** The subtype of the associated flow chosen.